WillemGibson/T2A1_Worbook_A/README.md

 ## Q7: Discuss common methods of protecting information and data and how you would apply them to the project

 1. Backups:
-    - ACME will need regular automated back ups of all data this  prevents the loss of data in the event of an attack, power outages and/or corruption.
+    - ACME will need regular automated backups of all data this prevents the loss of data in the event of an attack, power outages, and/or corruption.
-    - Having anothor backup in another phyical locaiton is also recommended
+    - Having another backup in another physical location is also recommended

 2. Patches and Updates:
-    - ACME will also benefit from regualr updates and hot fixes to teh web app to ensure the latest technology being used and all issuing on the platform and addressed asap.
+    - ACME will also benefit from regular updates and hot fixes to the web app to ensure the latest technology is being used and all issues on the platform and addressed ASAP.
-    - Also monitoring for issueing in the platform at all times.
+    - Also monitoring for issues in the platform at all times.

-3. Phyiscal security measures:
+3. Physical security measures:
     - ACME's data should be upheld to the data protection regulations.

 ## Q8: Research what your legal obligations are in relation to handling user data and how they can be met for the project